talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     protected override async Task OnInitializedAsync()
     {
-        // Populate Users
+        // Populate users
         // In a real world application, this would come from the database
-        //First participant/You
+        // First participant (you):
         Me = new User()
             {
                 Id = 123456,